 Visitor policy changes

-For the safety of our patients, colleagues, and community, visitors are currently not permitted at South Shore Health, with limited exceptions.
-Learn more about our modified visitor policy.
+For the safety of our patients, colleagues, and community, a modified visitor policy is in effect at all South Shore Health locations.
+Learn more about our current visitor policy.

 Employee and patient screening

 Every South Shore Health colleague, visitor, or patient is screened for COVID-19 symptoms before entering our patient-facing facilities.
 If they are symptomatic, they will receive appropriate medical care.

 Masks must be worn

 Patients, staff, and visitors must wear masks when in the presence of others at all South Shore Health facilities.
 If you do not have a mask, we will provide one.